Download this PDF version of the LibGuide for convenient printing or personal reference.

 To find works by or about individual church fathers, first search in the general reference sources.
 They will give you an overview and provide you with a bibliography of other sources.
 You can then use the library catalog to find those other sources, or to use the church father’s name in a keyword search.

 The sources below are the collected editions of the church fathers available in the Mack Library.
 (Other editions of specific works are also available.)
 The first four are print collection of the fathers in English.
-The last two are microfiche collections of the fathers in Greek and Latin (see also 281.1 C817 and REF 281.4 P276 for select print volumes).

 You may reproduce any part of it as long as credit is included.
 I encourage you to license your derivative works under Creative Commons as well to encourage sharing and reuse of educational materials.